Z_2 indices and factorization properties of odd symmetric Fredholm operators: Abstract

 \section{Abstract}

 A bounded operator $T$ on a separable, complex Hilbert space is said to be odd symmetric if $I^*T^tI=T$ where $I$ is a real unitary satisfying $I^2=-\one$ and $T^t$ denotes the transpose of $T$.
-The Noether index of an odd symmetric Fredholm operator vanishes, but the parity of the dimension of its kernel is shown to be a homotopy invariant that is stable under compact perturbations.
-The class of real skew-adjoint Fredholm operators for which Atiyah and Singer defined $\ZM_2$-indices is a subset of infinite codimension within the set of odd symmetric Frehholm operators.
-As first example for an odd $\ZM_2$-index theorem, a $\ZM_2$-version of the Gohberg-Krein theorem is presented.
-An even $\ZM_2$-index theorem leads to a phase label for two-dimensional topological insulators with odd time-reversal symmetry, for which non-trivial $\ZM_2$-index enforces non-zero spin Chern numbers.
+It is proved that such an operator can always be factorized as $T=I^*A^tIA$ with some operator $A$.
+This generalizes a result of Hua and Siegel for matrices.
+As application it is proved that the set of odd symmetric Fredholm operators has two connected components labelled by a $\ZM_2$-index given by the parity of the dimension of the kernel of $T$.
+This recovers a result of Atiyah and Singer.
+Two examples of $\ZM_2$-valued index theorems are provided, one being a version of the Noether-Gohberg-Krein theorem with symmetries and the other an application to topological insulators.